 Sometimes the relay agent that is forwarding the DHCP packets to the DHCPatriot may not be in the same subnet as the dynamic subnet that was specified previously.
 If this is the case, what we call a maintenance subnet may be specified.
-The Maintenance Subnet area (figure 9.6) under the DHCPv6 menu is provided for this purpose.
+The Maintenance Subnet area (figure 9.8) under the DHCPv6 menu is provided for this purpose.
 Simply choose the Shared Network that the Maintenance Subnet should belong to.
 Type the maintenance subnet and press commit.
+You can also edit and delete these entries from this screen.